 South Carolina Stingrays at Worcester Railers HC

-Railers six game point streak ends in 4-1 home loss to Stingrays
+Railers have six game point streak snapped in loss

-The Railers Tavern, located behind the DCU Center provides hockey fans with a great pregame and postgame atmosphere all season long.
-Watch all road games broadcast live at Railers Tavern or watch on ECHLTV.com for a small fee.
-Listen to all Railers games live on 98.9 Nash ICON with coverage beginning 30 minutes before puck drop with Eric Lindquist and Tom Matthews.
+The Railers Tavernlocated behind the DCU Center provides hockey fans with a great pregame and postgame atmosphere all season long.
+Watch all road games broadcast live at Nonna’s (FRI, SAT, SUN) or Railers Tavern (MON-THU) or watch on ECHLTV.com for a small fee.
+Listen to all Railers games live on 98.9 Nash ICONwith coverage beginning 30 minutes before puck drop with Eric Lindquist and Tom Matthews.
 Full season memberships, mini plans, and group tickets are on sale now by calling the Railers front office at 508-365-1750 or by visiting www.RailersHC.com.